An A-Z of Useful Information

 Each Friday we have a cake day.
 Parents volunteer to go on the ‘Cake Rota’.
 Several families each week bake 20 cakes.
 Those cakes are then sold to the children for 20p.
-Monies raised go to the school charity.
-Currently these funds are going to Guide Dogs for the Blind.
+Monies raised help fund activities for the children.

 Care and Control

 If staff become aware of, or have a need to become involved in, situations where a child may be at risk of hurting themselves or others or, if the behaviour of a child seriously disrupts good order in the school or causes damage to property, staff may need to take steps to intervene physically.
 In such circumstances, staff will follow the school's policy for dealing with such situations.
 Any parent wishing to view this policy may do so on request.